-- the reasonable grounds given not to conduct comparison with other Member States under Decision 2008/615/JHA, in accordance with Article 21(1) of this Regulation, number of requests for comparison, the number and type of cases which have ended in successful identifications, and the need and use made of the exceptional case of urgency, including those cases where that urgency was not accepted by the ex post verification carried out by the verifying authority.
-Member States' and Europol annual reports shall be transmitted to the Commission by 30 June of the subsequent year. $\underline{\$9}$.
-On the basis of Member States and Europol annual reports provided for in paragraph $\underline{\cancel{4}}$ $\underline{\cancel{8}}$ and in addition to the overall evaluation provided for in paragraph $\underline{\cancel{4}}$ $\underline{\cancel{5}}$, the Commission shall compile an annual report on 9. [] Under discussion

-law enforcement access to Eurodac and shall transmit it to the European Parliament, the Council and the European Data Protection Supervisor.
+2008/615/JHA, in accordance with Article 20 21(1) of this Regulation, number of requests for comparison, the number and type of cases which have ended in successful identifications, and the need and use made of the exceptional case of urgency, including those cases where that urgency was not accepted by the ex post verification carried out by the verifying authority.
+Member States' and Europol annual reports shall be transmitted to the Commission by 30 June of the subsequent year.
+Member States' and Europol reports shall be transmitted to the Commission by 30 June of the subsequent year. §9.
+On the basis of Member States and Europol annual reports provided for in paragraph ₹ 8 and in addition to the overall evaluation provided for in paragraph ₹ 5, the Commission shall compile an annual report on law enforcement access to Eurodac and shall transmit it to the European Parliament, the Council and the European Data Protection Supervisor.
+9. [] 9.
+On the basis of Member States and Europol reports provided for in paragraph 8 and in addition to the overall evaluation provided for in paragraph 5, the Commission shall compile a report every two years on law enforcement access to Eurodac and shall transmit it to the European Parliament, the Council and the European Data Protection Supervisor.

-Article 41 43 Article 43
+Article 44 43 Article 43

-Penalties Penalties

 Member States shall take the necessary measures to ensure that any processing of data entered in the Central System contrary to the purposes of Eurodac as laid down in Article 1 is punishable by penalties, including administrative and/or criminal penalties in accordance with national law, that are effective, proportionate and dissuasive.
+Penalties

 Article 42 44 Article 44

 Territorial scope Territorial scope

 The provisions of this Regulation shall not be applicable to any territory to which [Regulation (EU) No 604/2013 does not apply].
 The provisions of this Regulation shall not be applicable to any territory to which Regulation (EU) No XXX/XXX [Dublin Regulation] [] does not apply.
-The provisions of this Regulation shall not be applicable to any territory to which Regulation (EU) No XXX/XXX [Dublin Regulation] does not apply.
+Deletion